GLOSSARY OF TERMS

 Activities of daily living: Basic necessary skills to be independent such as bathing and dressing.

-Amenorrhea: Absence of menstruation for 3 months or more, not due to pregnancy, may be due to over training and eating disorder.
+Amenorrhea: Absence of menstruation for 3 months or more, not due to pregnancy, may be due to overtraining and/or an eating disorder.

-Anabolic agent: Medication, steroid hormone, or substance intended to build bone; examples are Forsteo (Teriperatide) and testosterone.
+Anabolic agent: Medication, steroid hormone, or substance intended to build bone; examples are Forsteo (Teriparatide) and testosterone.

 Antiresorptive agents: Medications and substances that decrease bone resorption (bone breakdown).

 Biochemical marker: Substances found in blood and urine that can be tested to determine the rate of bone turnover in a person.

 Bisphosphonates: A group of anti-resorptive agents such as Actonel, Boniva, Aclasta and Fosamax, which help to slow the rate at which bone is broken down.

 Body mass index (BMI): A measurement of body fat in adults, based on a person’s height and weight.